raul-fernandez-ortega/pyDRC/tools/Readme.md

 </generate_sweep>
 ```

+The sweep file can be used for measurement, p.e. in [Audacity](https://www.audacityteam.org/)

 ## 2. lsconv.py

-This script convolves a measured sweep signal with teh corresponding inverse signal geneating the acoustic impulse response.
+This script convolves a measured sweep signal with the corresponding inverse signal geneating the acoustic impulse response.
 Script usage is simple:

 `python lsconv.py measurement.wav inverse.wav impulse.wav`